-We have made the choice to use an omni-degradable bag* for our coffee.
-Both the 1lb and 5lb bags will compost in an anaerobic environment in the presence of microbes.
+We have made the choice to use an omni-degradable bag for our coffee.
+Both the 1lb and 5lb bags will degrade in an anaerobic environment in the presence of microbes.
 What does this mean?
-The bags biodegrade when they are an environment absence of oxygen and where there are microorganisms that will break down the bags, the tin tie will need to be removed prior to disposal.
+The bags degrade when they are an environment absence of oxygen and where there are microorganisms that will break down the bags, the tin tie will need to be removed prior to disposal.

 However, they are 100% shelf stable in the presence of oxygen!

-What happens to the bag when it's decomposed?
+What happens to the bag when it's broken down?

 Biodigestion or anaerobic digestion is a biological process that occurs when organic matter is decomposed by bacteria in the absence of oxygen (i.e., anaerobic).
 As the bacteria decompose the organic matter, biogas is released and captured.
-Biogas consists of approximately 60% methane and 40% carbon dioxide.
+This biogas consists of approximately 60% methane and 40% carbon dioxide.
 The remaining byproduct is called Digestate and is low in odor and rich in nutrients.
+Essentially dirt.

 See www.tekpaksolutions.com for more info.